 - Given the water pollution in our oceans and the fact that sea vegetables can absorb this pollution, be mindful of where seaweed comes from.
 Some seaweed is wild harvested and others are farmed – check in with the company you are purchasing from to ensure their seaweed production or collection is sustainable.

-- The Monterey Bay Aquarium’s Seafood Watch program has a full report on farmed seafood as a resource.
+- The Monterey Bay Aquarium’s Seafood Watch program has a full report on farmed seaweed as a resource.
 The Ocean Wise program also has some information about farmed and wild seaweed.

 Note: Seaweeds and sea vegetables have a flavour and scent that is ‘of the sea’.
 Some people find seaweeds fishier tasting than others.
-However, seaweeds also have an umami taste that adds a unique, rich and delicious flavour to recipes.
+However, sea moss and seaweeds also have an umami taste that adds a unique, rich and delicious flavour to recipes.

 *Download printable for the guide to seaweed flavour profiles and best uses.*